Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

 \subsection{User Study}

-In addition, we conduct a study to evaluate how users can adopt \tool in practice to ``compile'' a web system by only writing DSL-based multi-modal requirements.
+We conducted a study to evaluate how users can adopt \tool in practice to ``compile'' a web system by only writing DSL-based multi-modal requirements.

-\textbf{Subject System.} In this study, we select the 12306 system, a popular train ticket booking system, which inspires the open-source TrainTicket benchmark \cite{trainticket}.
-The participants are free to select either international or local version.
-We choose this system because all the parcipants show that they have used this system in person, which makes them easier to write requirement documents in this study.
-The participants are asked to accomplish 5 features (e.g., login module, registration module, query module, ticket-booking module, and profile update module) in the system.
+\textbf{Subject System.} In this study, we selected the system of 12306, a popular train ticket booking system.
+We chose this system because all the participants indicated that they had used this system in person, which made it more convenient for them to write requirement documents in this study.
+The participants were asked to specify five modules (e.g., login module, registration module, query module, ticket-booking module, and profile update module) in the system.

 \textbf{Participants.} We advertised the study to undergraduate students in a software engineering course, allowing interested students to register via an online form.
-This population provides a representative proxy for novice developers with limited exposure to production systems.
-From 38 registrants, we selected those with prior knowledge in web development, at least one year of exposure to the subject system, and at least six months of experience with AI-assisted coding tools (e.g., Cursor).
+This population provided a representative proxy for novice developers.
+We selected the participants with prior knowledge in web development, at least one year of exposure to the subject system, and at least six months of experience with AI-assisted coding tools.
 As a result, we recruited 21 participants in total.
-While the requirement documents are complex and non-trivial, we organize those participants into 7 groups, each consisting of 3 participants.
+Given the requirement is non-trivial, we organized those participants into 7 groups, each consisting of 3 participants to accomplish the documents to generate the web system.

 \textbf{Task Procedure \& Metrics.} Participants were first introduced to the requirements DSL.
-To ensure familiarity with the DSL before the study began, we first guide them to complete a small warm-up task for practice on a web system which is different from the subject system.
-Each group explore the subject system and documented its functionality using the DSL, after which they used \tool to replicate the system.
-We ask the participants to accomplish the task within one day.
+To ensure familiarity with the DSL before the study began, we first guided them to complete a small warm-up task for practice on a web system which is different from the subject system.
+Each group explored the subject system and documented its functionality using the DSL, after which they used \tool to replicate the system.
+We asked the participants to complete the task within one day.
 Upon completion, we collected all replicated systems and evaluated them based on the test pass rate (\%) against our ground-truth test cases.
 Finally, participants completed a post-study survey.